alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

-End-to-End Secure Messaging (E2ESM) is a mechanism which offers a digital analogue of "closed distribution lists" for sharing message content amongst a set of participants, where all participants are visible to each other and where non-participants are excluded from access to message content.
+End-to-End Secure Messaging (E2ESM) is a mechanism which offers a digital analogue of "closed distribution lists" for sharing message content amongst a set of participants, where all participants are visible to each other and where non-participants are completely excluded from access to message content.

 In client-server network models it is common to implement E2ESM by means of encryption, in order to obscure content at rest upon a central server.
 So therefore E2ESM is often narrowly regarded in